 - If you are not a registered voter, you can still register and vote by absentee ballot.
 A voter registration application will be included with your absentee ballot materials.
 The completed application must be returned with your voted ballot.
 The voter registration application cannot be returned by separate mailing.

-Please contact Property Tax, Elections & License Centers at 952-361-1910 to determine if you qualify for agent delivery.
+Please contact the Elections & Licensing Department at 952-361-1910 to determine if you qualify for agent delivery.